eCommerce Statistics: How Online Retail Reshapes The World

 It wasn’t until the installed base of smartphones hit critical mass, however, that the eCommerce industry truly exploded.
 The unprecedented rise of mobile devices worldwide has disrupted the shopping habits of an entire civilization.
 The smartphone’s convenience, speed, and ease of access have proved irresistible to consumers around the globe.

-Key Statistics About eCommerce for 2024 - Editor’s Choice
+Key eCommerce Statistics for 2025 - Editor’s Choice

-Researchers estimate that over 2.14 billion people have used online solutions for buying goods and services in 2021.
+2.7 billion people have used online solutions for buying goods and services in 2024.

 (Macrotrends)